 There are consequences of using reciprocal links incorrectly:

-1. Manual Penalty: Google has a set of webmaster guidelines, the dos and don’ts of Google, which websites have to follow to be listed on the search engine’s result page.
+- Manual Penalty: Google has a set of webmaster guidelines, the dos and don’ts of Google, which websites have to follow to be listed on the search engine’s result page.
 Using excessive reciprocal links on Google is against their Google Webmaster Guidelines.
-If you are trying to increase your rankings by using an extensive linking building, you are abusing the webmaster guidelines, which leads to a manual penalty.
+If you are trying to increase your rankings by using extensive link-building, you are abusing the webmaster guidelines, which leads to a manual penalty.
 This leads to a fall in ranking.
 There is also the possibility of your webpage being removed as spam.

-2. Decrease in site authority: Link building with relevant, high-ranking websites is a good SEO campaign strategy.
+- Decrease in site authority: Link building with relevant, high-ranking websites is a good SEO campaign strategy.
 To ensure high domain authority and better rankings, the contents of the hyperlink should match the site.
-Overusing reciprocal links lead to a fall in site authority since users think that the content on your site is not good.
+Overusing reciprocal links leads to a fall in site authority since users think that the content on your site is not good.

-3. Loss of trust: Search engines generate business leads that turn into revenue and brand building.
+- Loss of trust: Search engines generate business leads that turn into revenue and brand building.
 Excessive reciprocal links cause a loss of trust in audiences.
-This loss of trust is also applicable to search engines as well.
-This happens in two scenarios: there is a high number of 1-to-1 links and the link leads to unrelated suspicious websites with spam.
-You do not want to lose trust with search engines as it’ll affect the business, brand and also lead to a manual penalty.
+This loss of trust is also applicable to search engines.
+This happens in two scenarios: there is a high number of 1-to-1 links, and the link leads to unrelated suspicious websites with spam.
+You do not want to lose trust with search engines as it’ll affect the business, brand, and also lead to a manual penalty.

 Conclusion